pisalore/neuroGPS_testing/README.md

 ## NeuroGPS testing
-### An application of NeuroGPS on light sheet microscopic images (degree thesis at UNIFI).
+### An application of NeuroGPS on light sheet microscopic images (bachelor's thesis at UNIFI).

 This code repository contains all the necessary to test NeuroGPS with the F1-score metric.